dkrowe/logeion-double-click/README.md

 This is a Chrome plugin that detects when you double-click a word to highlight it, opens a new tab, and searches for the word in Logeion.
 It is active on all pages but uses the `chrome.i18n.detectLanguage` and `chrome.tabs.detectLanguage` APIs to try to make an educated guess about whether your selection is in Latin or Greek, which avoids unintentional searches in most cases.

 # Installing
-Clone the repo and go to chrome://extensions - active Developer Mode and click the "Load unpacked" button.
+Clone the repo and go to chrome://extensions - activate Developer Mode and click the "Load unpacked" button.
 Enter the repo's directory.

 # Perseus
 Use [the Perseus Scaife Viewer](https://scaife.perseus.org/library/) for the best experience.
 The plugin works for the classic site but I don't recommend it.
 The classic site has links on each individual word (which I personally never found helpful) so the plugin strips them.
 Unfortunately their website's code is a mess, so you need to access it from http://www.perseus.tufts.edu, not https://www.perseus.tufts.edu which has some broken JavaScript delaying the plugin from loading.
 It will take 15-20 seconds for the links to be stripped because their site tries to load a cross-site script that has to time out before the plugin runs.